T

 museum

-• Allow ample time for interactive exhibits.
+• Allow extra time for the permanent interactive exhibits.

 4. Evening